Important Factors to Look for When Choosing a Website Development Team

 What to Expect During Pre-Launch

 Your team should thoroughly test your website in its staging environment before it goes live.
-How this testing is done is unique to each project, but your development team should lead you through quality assurance as well as UAT (User Acceptance Testing) and inform you how they will be conducted.
+How this testing is done is unique to each project, but your development team should lead you through quality assurance (QA) as well as User Acceptance Testing (UAT) and inform you how they will be conducted.
 The level of involvement on the client’s side may differ in each case, but your development team will always QA projects before they launch.

-- Thoroughly QA, even if your team will also QA the system.
+- Test for thorough QA, even if your team will also QA the system.

 - If your team gives you a date for when the project goes live without involving you in quality assurance.

 After your website has launched, your team should be available for crucial issues or bug fixes.
 What happens post-launch often depends on the specific nature of the project.
 For many, the launch is the first step in a series of ongoing updates and improvements made to a site, which is why you need a reliable developer on your side.

 Assessing what kind of post-launch support you’ll need is something that should happen during the development process.
-For example, your website may require ongoing support one week out of each month to continue down your roadmap, performing ad-hoc updates and so on.
-This happens all the time with our clients, and we prepare by building in a two-week sprint a month after launch, giving our team a way to circle back post-launch and address any issues that might have arisen after real traffic and users are on the website.
+For example, your website may require ongoing support to continue down your roadmap.
+Many of our clients opt to join Run State, our ongoing website support program, to address any issues or add-on features that come up.

 - Provide support for possible system malfunctions or bug fixes, and be readily available to assist you should the need arise.

 - Total severance of communication at the conclusion of your project.
 Ideally, your developers would give you the option for ongoing support, much like our Run State support program.

 How You Can Help Your Team

 Your website needs are unique to your business needs.
-Even an expert group of web developers will need your input in order to build anything according to the functionality that is unique to your case.
+Even an expert group of web developers will need your input to build the ideal solution for your business.
 Here are a few ways you can help your development team: